Set out below are our rules concerning discussion on AppleVis of beta and preview releases of Apple software.

 - Detailed descriptions, reviews or walk-throughs of how new or changed features are implemented in a beta release.

 Any information publicly shared by Apple about new features or changes in a forthcoming software release is not covered by an NDA.
-This typically includes information made available at events such as new product launch announcements, Apple’s Worldwide Developers Conference, and on the preview pages of Apple’s website.
+This typically includes information made available at events such as new product launches, Apple’s Worldwide Developers Conference, and on the preview pages of Apple’s website.
 Consequently, this information can be freely shared and discussed on the AppleVis website.
 Additionally, new or changed features in a beta release can be freely shared and discussed on the AppleVis website - even if not originally made public by Apple itself- provided that any post satisfies the rules set out above on this page.

 Please note that we reserve the right to remove from the AppleVis website any posts which we believe to be a breach of these rules, as well as questions that could only be answered by breaching them.
 Removing user-submitted content is never a pleasant decision for us, and something that we only do on the rare occasions when we believe it is necessary in order to protect the reputation and best interests of the AppleVis community.

-There are numerous reasons why we restrict what can be posted to AppleVis in regard to beta and preview releases of Apple Software.
+There are numerous reasons why we restrict what can be posted to AppleVis in regard to beta and preview releases of Software.
 These include:

 - Providing technical support for people using beta software has never been a purpose of AppleVis and is never likely to be.